-- 5. Students who attend classes at Greenfield may park at that site with any color parking decal. - 6.
-Students who attend classes at Greiner, are only permitted to park vehicles on that site if they have a decal.
-They may only park in student parking in the back and around the island in the front side.
-Otherwise, they should take the shuttle. - 7.
-Students are not permitted to park on any city street that is adjacent to a TSCT facility. - 8.
+- 4. Parking lots and decals will be assigned a color as follows: - o Grey: use of the Clark Street, Transportation Center, Greenfield location, and the Alms House parking lots. - Red: use of all grey lots and Main campus MAC, Hartzell and Schwalm parking lots.
+Griscom Education Center-Naval Reserve Lot. - Students who have a temporary medical issue or a specific diagnosis requesting a blue handicap student parking permit must do the following: - Complete the accommodation request form - Send all documentation to accessibility@stevenscollege.edu - The accessibility office will speak with students and then provide documentation to the Finance and Administration office. - 5.
+The purchase of the parking decal does not guarantee a parking spot is available in the exact location, or at the exact time the student arrives on campus.
+It only gives the student permission to park in any available spot in the area assigned.
+The lack of a legal parking space is not a valid excuse for violation of any parking regulation.
+Parking at the College is on a first-come, first-serve basis. - 6.
+Students are strongly encouraged to follow the Good Neighbor policy and to park in college-owned parking spaces when attending college functions/classes. - 7.
 The absence of a "No Parking" sign does not mean that parking is allowed.
-Students are not allowed to park their vehicles in the Mellor parking lot, or any parking spot labeled Faculty/Staff. - 9.
-If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you. - 10.
-Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College's property. - 11.
-The person registering the vehicle will be responsible for all parking violations of the registered vehicle. - 12.
-The operator/owner of the vehicle shall be responsible for all violations of an unregistered vehicle. - 13.
+Students are not allowed to park their vehicles in the Mellor and Kreider parking lots as they are designated for faculty and staff.
+Handicap spots are designated for students who have handicap license plates or placards.
+Students who have a temporary medical issue or a specific diagnosis must follow the accessibility procedure to be given a blue decal. - 8.
+If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you. - 9.
+Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College's property. - 10.
+The person registering the vehicle will be responsible for all parking violations of the registered vehicle. - 11.
+The operator/owner of the vehicle shall be responsible for all violations of an unregistered vehicle including boot removal and towing cost. - 12.
 The College reserves the right to restrict parking for special purposes at any time.
-In addition, students are not allowed to park in a fire lane, handicapped space or next to trash dumpsters at any time. - 14.
-Students must report the location of a disabled vehicle to Campus Security immediately.
-Failure to report a disabled vehicle will be considered a parking violation. - 15.
-Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff and students will be towed from campus at the expense of the owner/operator.
+In addition, students are not allowed to park in a fire lane, handicapped space, or next to trash dumpsters at any time. - 13.
+The operator/owner of the vehicle must report the location of a disabled vehicle to Campus Security immediately.
+Failure to report a disabled vehicle will be considered a parking violation. - 14.
+Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff, and students will be towed from campus at the expense of the owner/operator.

-IV.
 OFFENSES & FINES

-A person who commits a parking offense will be fined the specified amounts if he or she violates any of the below list.
-NOTE: In addition to the fines described below, parking violations will result in the disabling or towing of a vehicle as specified in sections VII and VIII of these regulations.
+A person is fined a specified amount when committing any of the violations listed below.

+NOTE: In addition to the fines described below, parking violations may result in the disabling or towing of a vehicle as specified in section VII of these regulations.